Telangana Caste Census: Govt offers second chance, public can call surveyors to visit home, says Bhatti

 Taking a jibe at the Opposition parties for making unnecessary hue and cry over the caste census survey report, the deputy chief minister has asked BRS party chief K Chandrashekar Rao (KCR) and his son KT Rama Rao (KTR), other BRS and BJP leaders to furnish their details to the enumerators during the caste census survey.

-ā€œThe State government is committed to providing 42 per cent reservation to OBCs.
+ā€œThe State government is committed to providing 42 per cent political, education and employment reservation to the OBCs as per the election promise of ruling Congress.
 We will make BCsā€™ decades-old dream come true and pass the OBC reservation bill in the Assembly and put it in the Parliament.
-The OBC reservation bill will be passed in the Assembly in the first week of March,ā€ Bhatti said and added that everyoneā€™s wish is to provide 42 per cent reservation for OBCs.
+The OBC reservation bill would pass in the Assembly in the first week of March to hike the reservation to OBCs to 42 per cent even as it decided to accept data from citizens who were left out during the caste survey conducted by it last year," Bhatti said.

 Caste survey in other states